NveCorporation/AG952-SM124-Smart-GMR-Magnetometer-Evaluation-Kit/README.md

-Revision A User Interface Software for the AG952 Evaluation Kit (SM124 Smart GMR Magnetometer Sensor) For SM124 Lot Numbers older than 1932xx (shipped from the manufacturer prior to August 2019).
+Revision A User Interface Software for the AG952 Evaluation Kit (SM124 Smart GMR Magnetometer Sensor).
+For SM124 Lot Numbers older than 1932xx (shipped from the manufacturer prior to August 2019).
 Software requires Windows 7 or later.